Arch2490/Commission-results/README.md

 # FOR INSTRUCTIONS ON HOW TO FIND THESE SEEDS, WATCH [THIS VIDEO](https://www.youtube.com/watch?v=8XQvQk4dmM0)
-Results i got from running COMMISSION 1.1 on Google Colab for probably a hundred hours at this point
+Results i got from running COMMISSION 1.1 on Google Colab for probably a 500+ hours at this point
 # !
 SEARCHED FOR 7 MILLION BLOCKS AND ABOVE OF MUSHROOM FIELDS BIOMES IN DEFAULT WORLD TYPE!

 (All seeds below are taken at 0.065 zoom on ChunkBase and only works for 1.18+